tolking/vuepress-theme-default-prefers-color-scheme/docs/README.md

 ## Styling

-To apply simple color overrides to the styling of the [default preset](https://github.com/tolking/vuepress-theme-default-prefers-color-scheme/blob/master/styles/palette.styl), In your `.vuepress/styles/palette.styl` file. or set CSS Variables in your `.vuepress/styles/index.styl` file.
+To apply simple color overrides to the styling of the [default preset](https://github.com/tolking/vuepress-theme-default-prefers-color-scheme/blob/master/styles/palette.styl) in your `.vuepress/styles/palette.styl` file.
+Or set CSS Variables in your `.vuepress/styles/index.styl` file.

-**`$accentColor` and `$accentDarkColor` are best changed together**
+**`$accentColor` and `$accentDarkColor` are best changed together.**